-Upon registration for each semester, all students must complete a University residency verification form to confirm resident status.
+Residential verification is required annually for all students intending to commute.
 At that time, students will verify resident status and provide accurate information including address and telephone for approved off-campus residences.
-The Office of Student Life may require additional information, such as a utility bill, to verify off campus housing status.
+The Office of Student Life may require additional information, such as a utility bill or other pertinent documentation, to verify off campus housing status.
 The Student Life Office must be notified immediately of any change in the residency status, address, and phone number.
-[Violations of University housing policy may be subject to immediate disciplinary action, including dismissal.]
-The Commuter Verification Form is available online at:
+[Violations of the University housing or commuter policies will be subject to immediate disciplinary action, including the potential for dismissal and/or being charged a full semester of housing fees.]